folsomcp/specpolFlow/Restructure.md

     * [later] Add a split order class function (see cleanMask.py split_order or Colin's normplot)
     * [later] Add a little wrapper that takes a wavelength (and a range?), cut a line, put in an lsd object and calls lsd.rvfit.

- [x ] Colin need to check the \n in the reading of the header to see whether a \n is needed or not when writing the header back in a .s file
+ [x] Colin need to check the \n in the reading of the header to see whether a \n is needed or not when writing the header back in a .s file

  [ ] Would be better is the converters reading other format file, create a spectrum object and write it back with the class.save method.